tower120/reactive/Readme.md

 Objects in ObservableProperty, ReactiveProperty must be, also, no-throw default constructable in order to work in nonblocking_atomic mode https://developercommunity.visualstudio.com/content/problem/69560/stdatomic-load-does-not-work-with-non-default-cons.html

-in default_blocking mode trivially constructable objects, but without no-throw default constructor, will work in nonblocking mode.
+in default_blocking mode, trivially constructable objects, but without no-throw default constructor, will work in nonblocking mode.